Revised: December 18, 2019

 SIGN OR RENEW YOUR PLEDGE TO STOP USING YOUR PHONE WHILE DRIVING

-Last year on December 22, our friend and fellow cycling racer Jason Lowndes was killed by a car while training close to his home in Australia.
-He was 23 years old and was killed by a distracted driver who had been texting for 15 minutes before the impact took his life.
+In 2017, on December 22, our friend and fellow cycling racer Jason Lowndes was killed by a car while training close to his home in Australia.
+He was 23 years old and was killed by a distracted driver.

 Jason was a great friend of many people, yet this story is unfortunately one of the many we’ve heard across the globe.
 Cyclists or not, it seems we all know at least one person who’s been in a crash that was related to a distracted driver.
 Even as we write this, just a few weeks ago in Florida a distracted driver ran into 14 cyclists, two of which were killed.

 We are tired of our friends becoming statistics!
 Louis Garneau himself, in a recent press release said:

 “Christmas will be upon us in a few days, and lives have been taken, families destroyed, and drivers saw their lives ruined.
 The cell phone is an extraordinary communication tool, but if used while driving a vehicle it can become a lethal weapon.”

 Let’s take Jason’s story and everyone else’s story and make them meaningful.
 It’s time for real change!

 JOIN US on December 22 for the International “Don’t Text and Drive” Day to make everyone on the planet aware of the danger of texting and driving.
 Texting while driving has affected cyclists, pedestrians, runners, as well as other motorists, and it’s time for it to stop.